 May we use a military treatment facility while enrolled in US Family Health Plan?

 Not for routine or urgent care.
 Under US Family Health Plan, you may not use military treatment facilities.
-The only exceptions to this limitation are: if you have an acute medical emergency and the military treatment facility is closest to you, or if a new member who is pregnant wishes to complete her prenatal care at her previous MTF.
+The only exception to this limitation is if you have an acute medical emergency and the military treatment facility is closest to you.

 Are prescriptions covered under US Family Health Plan?